-Balance at ng of Year Claims Expense С Claims Paid Balance a Paid End of Yea December 31, 2018 \$ 349,000 \$ 123,883 \$ (377,883) \$ 95,000
+Balance at Beginning of Year Claims Expense С laims Paid Balance at End of Year December 31, 2018 \$ 349,000 \$ 123,883 \$ (377,883) \$ 95,000

 The City is a member of Alaska Public Entity Insurance (APEI), a governmental insurance pool.
 APEI provides the City coverage for property, including building and contents, automobiles, mobile equipment and data processing equipment; casualty, including general liability, and public officials, law enforcement professional liability, auto liability and employee benefit liability; and workers' compensation, including employer's liability.
 The City has no coverage for potential losses from environmental damages.